Public Need To Know Information

 - Inmate visits may be denied if the inmate is under disciplinary sanctions.

 - A maximum of 2 visitors per inmate is allowed at one time.
-A 2nd visit may be granted depending on the number of visiting requests and time and space available.

 - Correctional staff reserves the right to terminate or refuse any visit, which may constitute a threat of safety, security, or maintenance of order within the jail facility.